Mixing time of Metropolis chain based on random transposition walk converging to multivariate Ewens distribution: Sekiguchi--Debiard operator over other bases

-Having seen the probabilistic interpretation of the second order differential operator \eqref{second order Laplace-Beltrami} expressed in the power sum symmetric basis $p_\lambda$, it is natural to consider the following question: are there other bases of the symmetric polynomials $\Lambda_n$ over which $L^2_\theta$ has natural probabilistic interpretation?
-Here we examine the remaining four fundamental bases: monomial, elementary, and complete.
-The action of $L_\theta^2$ on the monomial basis $m_\lambda$ is well-known to be strictly upper triangular (\cite{Macdonald} p.317), when the rows and columns of the Markov matrix are arranged in a total order compatible with the natural partial order on the set of partitions $\cP_n$ of $n$: $\mu < \lambda$ if $\mu_1 + \ldots + \mu_r \le \lambda_1 + \ldots + \lambda_r$ for all $r$.
-In particular, if $L^2_\theta$ does define a Markov matrix (meaning the entries are nonnegative), it has a single absorbing state at $(1^n)$.
+Having seen the probabilistic interpretation of the second order differential operator (\ref{secondorderLaplace-Beltrami}) expressed in the power sum symmetric basis $p_\lambda$, it is natural to consider the following:

+\begin{question} Are there other bases of the symmetric polynomials $\Lambda_n$ over which $L^2_\theta$ has natural probabilistic interpretation? \end{question}

+Here we examine the remaining four fundamental bases: monomial, elementary and complete.
+The action of $L_\theta^2$ on the monomial basis $m_\lambda$ is well known to be strictly upper triangular (\cite{Macdonald}, page 317), when the rows and columns of the Markov matrix are arranged in a total order compatible with the natural partial order on the set of partitions $\mathcal{P}_n$ of $n$: $\mu< \lambda$ if $\mu_1 + \cdots+ \mu_r \le\lambda_1 + \cdots+ \lambda_r$ for all $r$.
+In particular, if $L^2_\theta$ does define a Markov matrix (meaning the entries are nonnegative), it has a single absorbing state at $(1^n)$.\looseness=-1

 Next consider the action of $L_\theta^2$ on $e_\lambda$, the elementary symmetric polynomials.
 This has been studied in detail in \cite{Beerends}.
 Here we give a quick development avoiding lengthy computations.
 The action of $U$ is easy to describe.
-For any simple elementary polynomial $e_r$, the operators $x_i \partial_i$ and $(x_i \partial_i)^2$ simply collect all the terms in $e_r$ that contains the factor $x_i$.
-So after summing over $i \in [n]$, this results in a constant multiple of the identity.
+For any simple elementary polynomial $e_r$, the operators $x_i \partial_i$ and $(x_i \partial_i)^2$ simply collect all the terms in~$e_r$ that contains the factor $x_i$.
+So after summing over $i \in[n]$, this results in a constant multiple of the identity.
 Thus to get a nontrivial action, one must consider a composite $e_{r_1,r_2}:=e_{r_1} e_{r_2}$.
 In this case, one can show that for $r_1 \le r_2$,

-Thus $U$ is strictly lower triangular with respect to the partial order $<$.
-It turns out that the action of $V$ on the $e_\lambda$ is diagonal: first of all $V$ satisfies a product rule on $e_\lambda = \prod_{j=1}^{\ell(\lambda)} e_{\lambda_j}$; by pairing up $j \neq k$, one also sees that $V e_r$ consists of monomials with no repeated factors, hence by symmetry must be a muliple of $e_r$.
+Thus $U$ is strictly lower triangular with respect to the partial order $\preceq$.
+It turns out that the action of $V$ on the $e_\lambda$ is diagonal: first of all $V$ satisfies a product rule on $e_\lambda= \prod_{j=1}^{\ell(\lambda)} e_{\lambda_j}$; by pairing up $j \neq k$, one also sees that $V e_r$ consists of monomials with no repeated factors, hence by symmetry must be a multiple of $e_r$.
 Thus the following linear combination yields a legitimate Markov matrix: